6 tips to setup a security company and propel your business forward

 Tip #3: Know the law.

+It’s important to understand what the laws are when starting a security guard business.
 As previously mentioned, security guards do not have the same authority and obligations as police officers.
 They are, however, entitled to make citizen’s arrests as necessary.
 Of course, there are laws that apply not only to how your guards behave, but to your business practices in general.
 Also be aware that many states require individuals to take a course with an official certification in order to work as a security guard.

 To run a business you will need to establish a legal business entity, purchase insurance, procure any necessary licenses and permits, register with the IRS, and open a business specific bank account.
 Understanding the legalities of establishing your organization, managing money, paying employees and so forth is a major factor in starting your business on the right track, and is something you should research in great detail.